 It’s important to remember that at home care encompasses a range of needs, many of them non-medical.
 It includes independent people needing occasional assistance with a handful of activities- not always someone requiring intensive medical care.

 At-home care is also inexpensive when compared to nursing homes and assisted living facilities.
 Be sure to research your area to find out what at-home care options are available.
 One option to note is Honor.
 This company is bringing the power of technology to the long term care industry, connecting retirees with caregivers in their area.
-Learn more here.

 As a takeaway, requiring long term care should not always be a reason to relocate.
 Be sure to investigate your at-home options first.
-To learn more about long term care and how to plan for it, check out our blog post here.

 We hope these ideas give you confidence and valuable information to continue living in your home for as long as you desire.
 Stay tuned for Part Two which explains the financial component of staying in your home forever.